ChameleonCloud/docs/source/technical/fpga.rst

 After completing development of an OpenCL kernel on our build node, the kernel and host application must be transferred and executed on a node with an FPGA accelerator.

-When using `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ GUI to reserve nodes, use the “Node Type to Reserve” selector and choose “FPGA”.
-Alternatively, use the `Resource Discovery web interface <https://www.chameleoncloud.org/user/discovery/>`_ to reserve a node equipped with an FPGA accelerator card by filtering the node selection using the “with FPGA” button, and clicking “Reserve” at the bottom of the selection.
+When using `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ GUI to reserve nodes, use the *Node Type to Reserve* selector and choose *FPGA*.
+Alternatively, use the `Resource Discovery web interface <https://www.chameleoncloud.org/user/discovery/>`_ to reserve a node equipped with an FPGA accelerator card by filtering the node selection using the *with FPGA* button, and clicking *Reserve* at the bottom of the selection.
 Copy the generated CLI command and use it to create your reservation.

-In order to have access to the required runtime environment for using the FPGAs, use the image “CC-CentOS7-FPGA” when launching your instance.
+In order to have access to the required runtime environment for using the FPGAs, use the image **CC-CentOS7-FPGA** when launching your instance.

 Log in to the instance, download the application code (both ``common`` and ``hello_world`` directories) from the build system using ``scp``, and change into the ``hello_world`` directory: